 Exterior finishes: painted iron screens and mesh, painted rendered brick walls, aluminum-framed 8mm thick tempered glass infill doors.

 Interior finishes: painted rendered brick walls, floor and wall tiling, laminated timber floor, 10mm thick tempered glazing, painted and veneer-covered MDF joinery, oak stair treads.

-Principal architect: Vinh Phuc Ta
+Project Principal: Vinh Phuc Ta

-Project manager: Anh Tuan Pham
+Project Leader: Anh Tuan Pham

-Design team: Hoang Nam Nguyen, Kim Quy Nguyen
+Design Team: Hoang Nam Nguyen, Kim Quy Nguyen

-Construction manager: Van Kieu Pham
+Construction Manager: Van Kieu Pham